solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 The actual structures of these two components are more involved.
-Since the `TransferInstructionData` requires zero-knowledge proof components, we defer the discussion of its precise structure to the next subsection and focus on `ConfidentialTransferAccount` in this section.
+Since the `TransferInstructionData` requires zero-knowledge proof components, we defer the discussion of its precise structure to the next subsection and focus on `ConfidentialTransferAccount` here.
 We start from the ideal `ConfidentialTransferAccount` structure above and incrementally modify it to produce the final structure.